 There is, in the end, only one possible backing of money, and that is the promise of human work.
 All the mechanisms of banking and finance tend to hide this basic fact

 Only a few centuries ago, most trade was done on credit.
 In addition, many monies circulated: the government’s money (which, by the way, was not always strongest), money issued by bankers, money issued by local princes, by monasteries, by merchants.
 Paying with credit was a normal occurrence.
 The Sikoba system will allow a flowering of this monetary diversity, adapted for modern times.

 Alex is a researcher in monetary theory and leads the development of the Sikoba platform.

-Lisa is in charge of accounting and compliance issues.
-She has a long experience as head of finance of a UK listed company.
+Lisa has a long experience as head of finance of a UK listed company.

 Bokky is a self-described ‘Actuary, consultant, quantitative developer, almost-a-palaeontologist and Ethereum fanatic.’